For all the Cuban food lovers, here is a very simple and delicious, yet very iconic Cuban dish, Mojo Pork!!

 Certainly!

-Preheat the oven to 275°F. Remove the pork from the marinade place it in a baking pan, add some marinade on top of the pork, then cover in a foil.
+Then, I preheat the oven to 275°F. I remove the pork from the marinade and place it in a baking pan.
+I pour some marinade on top of the pork, then cover it with foil.

-Place the foil-covered pork in the oven.
-Roast for 3 hours.
-After 3 hours, turn the oven temperature up to 325°F and remove the foil.
-Use a large spoon or ladle to baste the pork with the pan drippings.
+I put the foil-covered pork in the oven and roast it for 3 hours.
+After that, I turn the oven temperature up to 325°F and remove the foil.
+I use a large spoon or ladle to baste the pork with the pan drippings.

-Continue roasting and occasionally basting, for 2-3 more hours.
-The pork is done when it is fork-tender (when the meat can be easily pierced with a fork without resistance and easily falls apart with a little pressure).
+I continue roasting and occasionally basting for another 2-3 hours.
+The pork is done when it’s fork-tender, meaning the meat can be easily pierced with a fork without resistance and falls apart easily with a little pressure.

-Remove the pork from the oven and let rest for 15 minutes before shredding.
+Once the pork is done, I take it out of the oven and let it rest for about 15 minutes before shredding.

-The next time you’re having a get together, or just looking for something super easy to cook with your favorite pork butt, try this easy Cuban pork recipe.
+The next time you’re having a get together, or just looking for something super easy to cook with your favorite pork butt, try my easy Cuban pork recipe.

 I betcha, you will cook up best tasting Mojo pork, maybe a tad bit better than your local neighborhood Cuban restaurant.